-Over the past few years, there has been a shift in a number of factors impacting municipal claims - factors that are driving up claims, which, in turn, are driving up the cost of insurance.
+Over the past few years, there has been a rise in the number of factors impacting municipal claims - factors that are driving up claims, which, in turn, are driving up the cost of insurance.
 These trends will likely never reverse.

-What has changed?
+What has Changed?

 Property losses are more frequent and severe.
 Climate change has resulted in a substantial increase in property losses and catastrophic losses.
 Regardless of whether this has impacted a municipality directly, the substantial escalation in the cost of claims has increased both property insurance and reinsurance rates worldwide.
+Accessing adequate property capacity is becoming increasingly harder across Canada.